Morgana-S/horizonvault/README.md

 ### Beginner Tips Page
 - The Beginner Tips Page provides helpful advice to new players of the game.
 - The page's design is simple and is focused on scalability while maintaining an interesting format.
-- I have used alternating CSS features to create 'cards' where the tips can be placed within.
+- I have used alternating CSS classes to create 'cards' where the tips can be placed within.
 By alternating these cards, it keeps the page's structure interesting.
 - The cards are also responsive and adjust their size on mobile devices.

 ![Beginner Tips - Mobile Version](/assets/documentation/feature-images/beginner-tips-mobile.png)